 A Community of Stitchers

-Most people join TSBS because they want to be involved in a meaningful, communal project.
-The completed tapestry will represent over 150,000 hours of collaborative work!
+Most people joined TSBS because they wanted to be involved in a meaningful, communal project.
+The completed tapestry represents over 150,000 hours of collaborative work!

-Many of our stitchers reflect on what they learned about the text, as well as powerful feelings and even life-changing events connected with their stitching experience.
+Many of our stitchers reflected on what they learned about the text, as well as powerful feelings and even life-changing events connected with their stitching experience.
 For example,

 “It reconnected me to Jewish culture every day and made the Torah into something new for me: a friend.
 A piece of history and religion I could hold in my hand, whose texture and colors were familiar and comforting to me.” — E. R. W. New Jersey USA